kmandalas/webclient-showcase/README.md

 ## Conclusion

 Performance has many characteristics and meanings.
 Reactive and non-blocking generally do not make applications run faster.
-They can, in some cases, (for example, if using the WebClient to run remote calls in parallel).
+They can, in some cases, for example when using the WebClient to run remote calls in parallel while at the same time avoiding getting involved with Task Executors and use a more elegant and fluent API instead.
+It comes of course with a learning curve.
-On the whole, it requires more work to do things the non-blocking way and that can slightly increase the required processing time.

 The key expected benefit of reactive and non-blocking is the ability to scale with a small, fixed number of threads and less memory.
 That makes applications more resilient under load, because they scale in a more predictable way.